Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 The Neato D7 has stood the test of time and despite being a few years old, it is still a great affordable alternative to the S9.
 Neato were using D-shaped robot vacuums long before Roomba cottoned on and used the shape for their top S9 model.

-The D7 has full mapping capability using it’s lidar sensors, this is more accurate at mapping the room than visual cameras and means it can work easily in the dark, however sometimes it’s not as great as manoeuvring around objects in its path.
+The D7 has full mapping capability using its lidar sensors, if you know anything about the way robot vacuums work, you’ll know that this is more accurate at mapping the room than visual cameras and means it can work easily in the dark, however sometimes it’s not as great as manoeuvring around objects in its path.

 It has the ability to use up to three floor plans which are stored in the app.
 You can segment your rooms and choose higher frequency for rooms that need it.
 The only real downsides are the loud noise when cleaning and the fact that interface isn’t quite as smooth as iRobot, but it still does the job and is great value for money.